tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-index.md

 ---
 title: "Create Index (api-version=2020-06-30-Preview)"
-description: Define an index schema for fields and other constructs in an Azure Cognitive Search index. ms.date: 01/06/2021
+description: Define an index schema for fields and other constructs in an Azure Cognitive Search index (api-version=2020-06-30-Preview). ms.date: 01/06/2021

 ms.service: cognitive-search